AndersonMourato/AndersonMourato/README.md

 ### 💭 About me:

+Graduated in Systems Analysis and Development and with technical training from the institution Fuctura Tecnologia in full stack development.
+I have experience in prototyping, testing, systems improvement with proficiency in problem solving and programming logic.

 I seek to join an organization that offers stability, where my passion for technology can bring significant improvements, adding value to the team and contributing to progress.

-I'm proficient in problem solving and programming logic, which allows me to develop efficient and creative solutions.
-Additionally, my communication and teamwork skills allow me to collaborate effectively with other professionals to achieve common goals.
-I have the ability to learn quickly and adapt to new technologies.

-Experiences:
-- Carrying out usability tests.
-- Training and support management.
-- Development of intuitive layouts for applications.
+Conhecimentos sólidos em HTML, CSS, JavaScript, TypeScript, Angular, React, Node.js, PHP, Java, C.
+Banco de dados: MySQL, SQL Server, Postgres, MongoDB.
+Controle de Versão (GIT).

 ## 👨🏽‍💻 GitHub Statistics